 Step 1: Set Up Your Business as an Employer

 The first thing to do in Germany is to get your Employer Identification Number (EIN).
 Any company paying employees in the country must register at the local tax office.
 Much like in the US, the German EIN is used to identify a business, ensuring that it remits the correct taxes for both the company and its employees.
+If you don’t want to go through the complicated process of getting a German EIN and recruiting workers, consider working with a local employer of record (EOR) that can manage your workforce.

 Before hiring your first German employee, we need to discuss the differences between an employee and an independent contractor, as partnering with an independent contractor in Germany can be compelling to avoid the complicated process of setting up a business.
 However, much like in the US, it’s important to be aware of differences between employees and independent contractors in Germany.